Rogers superintendent search is down to three candidates

 "We had an excellent field of candidates, and we are looking forward to meeting with the finalists," said Nathan Gairhan, board president.
 "The community expects the best, and we plan to find that candidate."

-The board plans to interview the finalists during a special meeting at 5 p.m.
+The board plans to interview the finalists in executive session during a special meeting at 5 p.m.
 Monday.
-The interviews will be conducted in executive session.
-Any board action will be voted on in open session, the release stated.
+Any board action will be voted on in open session, the release states.

 Gairhan previously said he hopes the board will pick the next superintendent by its next regular monthly meeting on March 15.